ImTwan/Data-Collection-Storage/README.md

 → Retrieve `product_id` (or `viewing_product_id` if `product_id` is missing) and `current_url`

 * Filter data from `product_view_all_recommend_clicked` → Retrieve `viewing_product_id` and `referrer_url`
+* Python script: retrieve_data.py
 * Result: More than 19k ids are extracted from summary collection in MongoDB

 * Crawl the product name based on the above information; get **only one active `product name`** for each distinct `product_id`.
-* Result: The product_info.csv file in the csv files result folder is extracted and more than 18k product ids are crawled from the glamira website
+* Result: The product_info.csv file in the csv files result folder is extracted and more than 18k product ids are crawled from crawl_data.py script.